metacpan/metacpan-cpan-extracted/distros/G/Getopt-EX-termcolor/README.md

     my $rcloader = new Getopt::EX::Loader
         BASECLASS => [ 'App::command', 'Getopt::EX' ];

+    or

+    use Getopt::EX::Long qw(:DEFAULT ExConfigure);
+    ExConfigure BASECLASS => [ "App::command", "Getopt::EX" ];

+    then

-    $ command -Mtermcolor
+    $ command -Mtermcolor::bg=

 # VERSION

-Version 1.01
+Version 1.02

 # DESCRIPTION

-This is a common module for command using [Getopt::EX](https://metacpan.org/pod/Getopt::EX) to set system dependent termcolor option.
+This is a common module for command using [Getopt::EX](https://metacpan.org/pod/Getopt::EX) to manipulate system dependent terminal color.

 Actual action is done by sub-module under [Getopt::EX::termcolor](https://metacpan.org/pod/Getopt::EX::termcolor), such as [Getopt::EX::termcolor::Apple\_Terminal](https://metacpan.org/pod/Getopt::EX::termcolor::Apple_Terminal).

+At this point, only terminal background color is supported.
 Each sub-module is expected to have `&brightness` function which returns integer value between 0 and 100.
 If the sub-module was found and `&brightness` function exists, its result is taken as a brightness of the terminal.

-However, if the environment variable `BRIGHTNESS` is defined, its value is used as a brightness without calling sub-modules.
-The value of `BRIGHTNESS` is expected in range of 0 to 100.
+However, if the environment variable `TERM_BRIGHTNESS` is defined, its value is used as a brightness without calling sub-modules.
+The value of `TERM_BRIGHTNESS` is expected in range of 0 to 100.

+# MODULE FUNCTION

+- **bg**

+    Call this function with module option:

+        $ command -Mtermcolor::bg=

-If the brightness can not be taken, nothing happens.
-Otherwise, the module insert **--light-terminal** or **--dark-terminal** option according to the brightness value.
+    If the terminal brightness is unkown, nothing happens.
+Otherwise, the module insert **--light-terminal** or **--dark-terminal** option
+    according to the brightness value.
 These options are defined as C$<move(0,0)> in this module and do nothing.
 They can be overridden by other module or user definition.

     You can change the behavior of this module by calling `&set` function with module option.
 It takes some parameters and they override default values.

         threshold : threshold of light/dark  (default 50)
         default   : default brightness value (default none) light     : light terminal option    (default "--light-terminal") dark      : dark terminal option     (default "--dark-terminal")

-For example, use like:
+    Use like this:

         option default \
-        -Mtermcolor::set(default=100,light=--light,dark=--dark)
+            -Mtermcolor::bg(default=100,light=--light,dark=--dark)

-# FUNCTIONS
+# UTILITY FUNCTION

 - **rgb\_to\_brightness**